awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-about-aws-runpatchbaseline.md

 # About the AWS\-RunPatchBaseline SSM document<a name="patch-manager-about-aws-runpatchbaseline"></a>

 AWS Systems Manager supports an SSM document for Patch Manager, `AWS-RunPatchBaseline`, which performs patching operations on instances for both security related and other types of updates\.
 When the document is run, it uses the patch baseline currently specified as the "default" for an operating system type\.
-You can use the document `AWS-RunPatchBaseline` to apply patches for both operating systems and applications\. \(On Windows, application support is limited to updates for Microsoft applications\.\)
+You can use the document `AWS-RunPatchBaseline` to apply patches for both operating systems and applications\. \(On Windows Server, application support is limited to updates for Microsoft applications\.\)

-This document supports both Linux and Windows instances\.
+This document supports Linux, macOS, and Windows Server instances\.
 The document will perform the appropriate actions for each platform\.

 **Note**
 Patch Manager also supports the legacy SSM document **AWS\-ApplyPatchBaseline**\.
 However, this document supports patching on Windows instances only\.
 We encourage you to use **AWS\-RunPatchBaseline** instead because it supports patching on Linux, macOS, and Windows Server instances\.
 Version 2\.0\.834\.0 or later of SSM Agent is required in order to use the **AWS\-RunPatchBaseline** document\.